quadram-institute-bioscience/tatajuba/docs/README.md

 (not multiples of 3).
 But care must be taken since currently these files are generated _before_ tatajuba selects the variable tracts and _before_ tatajuba searches for the tracts in the reference (which modifies the location).
 Furthermore, the contig/chromosome information is not output and thus the `begin_context` cannot be mapped unless the reference is comprised of a single FASTA entry.
-So if you want to use the information in these files it is better at the moment to merge its info with the other files, using the `tract_id` as primary key.
+So if you really want to use the information in these files, it is better at the moment to merge its info with the other files, using the `tract_id` as primary key.
+But in all likelihood you won't need it.

 ## Final comments on output
 The most commonly used information from these files is probably from files `per_sample_average_length.tsv` (wich can be load and analysed through R) and